 Parrot fever is an infection caused by a specific type of bacteria called Chlamydia psittaci.

 In most cases, humans catch parrot fever from birds.
 These birds do not have to be parrots.
-Other birds, including chickens, turkeys, pigeons, cockatiels, parakeets, and ducks, can also carry the infection.
+Many kinds of birds, including chickens, turkeys, pigeons, parakeets, cockatiels, and ducks, can carry the infection.

 You can catch parrot fever from an infected bird in several ways.
 Simply handling the bird or breathing in fine particles of its urine, feces, or other bodily excretions may lead to an infection.
 You may also become infected if the bird bites you or if you kiss the bird (touch your mouth to its beak).